 - Emotional instability

-What Part Of the Brain Does Schizophrenia Affect?
+What Part of the Brain Does Schizophrenia Affect?

 Schizophrenia affects genders equally in the U.S. When it comes to answering the question of, “What part of the brain does schizophrenia affect,” the disorder involves multiple regions of the brain.
 These areas include the prefrontal cortex, basal ganglia, and limbic system.

 The prefrontal cortex sits directly behind your forehead.
 This area of your brain provides for executive functioning, such as making decisions, planning, and adjusting your behaviors according to experiences or cues from others.
 When this area of your brain does not work as it should, your life falls into disorganization and behavioral problems.
+The basal ganglia connect to the prefrontal cortex.
+This part of your brain reinforces your behavior patterns based on feeling good.
+With schizophrenia, how your basal ganglia connect with the prefrontal cortex is impaired.

-By engaging in substance abuse, people with this mental health disorder seek stability and normalcy.
+People with schizophrenia often abuse drugs or alcohol.
+Knowing how their brain suffers impairments and differences from healthy brains, this self-medication is more easily understood.
+By engaging in substance use, people with this mental health disorder seek stability and normalcy.
 That works for the first few doses or drinks.
 But soon, they fall into the cycle of addiction.
+Getting help for addiction and schizophrenia at the same time means entering a dual diagnosis schizophrenia disorder treatment program.
+In such a program, treatments and therapies include:

 - Dual diagnosis treatment